Child smiling in a red shirt Uganda

 Safe Blog

-Pioneering prevention of violence against children in Uganda
+Pioneering the prevention of violence against children in Uganda

 26th July 2021

-With nearly 70 percent of its population under the age of 25, Uganda has a special demographic profile.
+The world's youngest country: with nearly 70% of its population under the age of 25, Uganda has a special demographic profile.
+But pre-2015 data on the prevalence and magnitude of violence against children was lacking.

-What was available provided some insights into the social and cultural norms related to violence, but it was largely conducted by individual agencies, and the limitations in scope and depth impacted data uptake.
+What was available provided some insights into the social and cultural norms related to violence, but it was largely conducted by individual agencies.
+The limitations in scope and depth of that information consequentially impacted data uptake.

 Uganda VACS Report 2018

-The Uganda Violence Against Children and Youth Survey (VACS) is unique.
-It is the first global Violence Against Children survey to include sub-national estimates.
+The Uganda VACS is the first global Violence Against Children Survey to include sub-national estimates.
 There are sub-national estimates for females in three special focus areas with high rates of HIV/AIDS, and the survey also has sub-national data on boys for all four regions of Uganda.

 TfG logo circle